 Table 6 gives a quantitative assessment of the main characteristics of the Planck HFI maps from the 2015 release.
 They now cover the entire Planck HFI cold mission (885 days).
-The HFI aggregated sensitivity (referring to a weighted average of the 100, 143, and 217 GHz channel maps) is $26 \mu K{CMB}$.arcmin in temperature and $52 \mu K{CMB}$.arcmin in polarization.
+The HFI aggregated sensitivity (referring to a weighted average of the 100, 143, and 217 GHz channel maps) is 26 μ K{CMB}arcmin in temperature and 52 μ K{CMB}arcmin in polarization.

-The noise in the maps shows some small low-frequency excess on top of white noise prior to time constant deconvolution.
+The noise in the maps shows some small low-frequency excess in addition to white noise prior to time constant deconvolution.
 The latter then naturally raises the higher part of the noise spectra in the multipole domain.
-We have identified a low-level noise correlation in particular between half-ring and detector subsets that is not directly reproduced by simulations, although the level is small compared to the CMB signal.
+We have identified a low-level noise correlation in particular between half-ring and detector subsets that is not directly reproduced by simulations, although the level is low compared to the CMB signal.